substrate-system/signs/README.md

 to `subscriptions`.

-When you call `create('value')`, it creates a closure around the signal and the `effect` function, and that's how the signal knows which effects to call.
+When you call `create('value')`, it creates a closure around the signal and the `effect` function, so there is not a global stack for effect functions.

 ```js
 import { create } from '@substrate-system/signs'